DUKE GEOLOGICAL LABORATORY

 New Insights into the Structural Geology of NYC

 A luncheon presentation at the Mineral Sciences Department of the American Museum of Natural History by Dr. Charles Merguerian focused on new discoveries from construction sites in NYC.
 Recent work indicates that in southern Manhattan duplication of a continuous belt of sheared Hartland schist and granofels and Walloomsac graphitic schist and calc-silicate rocks occurs in a tract where aluminous rocks of the Manhattan formation were expected.
 Based on new data concerning the distribution of serpentinites and a wealth of existing data from historic construction efforts, new insights and interpretations of the structural geology and tectonics of the region were discussed.
 A highly spirited question and answer period delighted all attendees and resulted in tar and feathering of the featured speaker.
-A 1994 summary paper on the structural geology of NYC can be found here.
+Some remarked that "it was about time."

 09 May 2006